-Note: The selection between Sync or Delay_Req packets is based on the corresponding master/slave bit in the 1588 Configuration Register (1588_CONFIG).

-Note: There are multiple instantiations of this register, one for each port of the LAN9312.
-Refer to Section 14.2.5 for additional information.
+- Note: The selection between Sync or Delay_Req packets is based on the corresponding master/slave bit in the 1588 Configuration Register (1588_CONFIG). - Note: There are multiple instantiations of this register, one for each port of the LAN9312.
+Refer to Section 14.2.5 for additional information. - Note: For Port 0(Host MAC), receive is defined as data from the switch fabric, while transmit is to the switch fabric.